Attending Formal Meetings at Work

 A failure to give a worker/employee notice of a disciplinary hearing, with full details of the allegations along with time to prepare, is likely to make any resulting dismissal, unfair.

-However, the same principles do not apply to an investigation meeting.
+However, the same principles do not apply to investigation meetings at work.
 So as long as you do not have a contractual right to notice of the meeting, an employer is likely to be able to hold a formal investigation meeting without notice (an employer is entitled to conduct internal investigations).

 Should formal meetings be recorded (notes/audio recordings)?